 Main Differences between Old and New Runtime Syntax

-Please consider these expression syntax differences when switching an existing package that uses expression mapping between old and new runtime.
+Please consider these expression syntax differences when switching an existing integration that uses expression mapping between old and new runtime.

 Quoting